 - OneStop assistance for estimating costs, financial aid, loan adjustments, billing and payment, and general questions about your student account.

 email@example.com attn: Sherry

 Personal budgeting strategies, financial goal setting aligned with values, savings/spending plans, debt management strategies, and tips for establishing good credit.
 Sign up for a coaching session or email Jill Anderson (Finwellness@d.umn.edu) with questions.

 - Free individual financial advising on topics like loan forgiveness, repayment plans, and income protection from our partners at Foster Klima.
 Contact Erik Bohn by email (firstname.lastname@example.org) or phone (612-746-2385).

 Federal program that lowers the monthly cost of phone or internet service.
 Eligibility is based on income or participation in a government assistance program.

-See the Costs, Financial Aid, and Scholarships page for more details plus information on loan forgiveness programs and interest-free loans for Muslim students.
+See the Costs & Aid page for more details plus information on loan forgiveness programs and interest-free loans for Muslim students.

 Food, Health, Wellness, and Safety

 - UMD Health Services